Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Anatomy of a Rug Pull

-To further deepen our analysis of exit scams, we focus on the names used in the frauds.
-Analyzing the exit scams, we notice several tokens with the same name in BSC and Ethereum.
-We find that the tokens involved in exit scams have only 157,864 (57.9\%) and 18,801 (86.4\%) unique names in BSC and Ethereum.
-Table~\ref{tab:fakes} shows the most used names and the number of occurrences for each of them.
-Thus, we attempt to cluster the exit scam tokens into categories and enumerate them.
+To further deepen our analysis of rug pulls, we focus on the names used in the operations.
+Analyzing the rug pulls, we notice several tokens with the same name in BSC and Ethereum.
+We find that of the 272,349 tokens involved in the operations in BSC and 21,742 in Ethereum there are only 157,864 (57.9\%) and 18,801 (86.4\%) unique names.
+Thus, we attempt to cluster the 1-day tokens into categories and enumerate them.
+Table~\ref{tab:fakes} in the Appendix shows the most used names and the number of occurrences for each of them.

 As a first category, we explore clones---tokens with the same name as an existing (and more popular) cryptocurrency.
-To systematically search for these cases, we need an authoritative source to discern what tokens are legitimate and what are clones.
-We leverage CoinGecko APIs~\cite{coingeckoapi} to retrieve the name and the addresses of all tokens created and verified with the indexer service on the BSC and Ethereum.
-At the end of the process, we build a list of 5,325 BSC tokens, and 5,172 Ethereum.
-We complement this list by adding a list of popular variations for some tokens' names (\eg, we also considered ADA as a possible name for the Cardano token).
+To systematically search for these cases, we use as an authoritative source the CoinGecko APIs~\cite{coingeckoapi}.
+Leveraging them, we retrieve the names and the addresses of all tokens created and verified with the indexer service on the BSC and Ethereum.
+At the end of the process, we build a list of 5,325 tokens for BSC, and 5,172 tokens for Ethereum.
+We complement this list by adding popular variations for some tokens' names (\eg we also considered ADA as a possible name for the Cardano token).
 Using our list, we discover 22,002 cloned tokens in BSC and 1,781 in Ethereum.
-The most cloned tokens in BSC are Berryswap (370 occurrences), ApeSwap (210 occurrences), Shiba Inu (191 occurrences), and SafeMoon (158 occurrences).
+The most cloned tokens in BSC are Berryswap (370), Shiba Inu (191), and SafeMoon (158).

 The second category we explore is the one of tokens that attempt to impersonate companies or websites.
-In this case, we retrieve the name of the companies of the Standard and Poor's 500 (S\&P 500) stock market index to obtain a list of possible target companies.
-Instead, for the websites, we extract the second-level domain from the top-ranked 200 websites according to the Alexa ranking~\footnote{Data retrieved Apr.
-26, 2022}.
+In this case, to obtain a list of possible target companies, we retrieve the name of the companies of the Standard and Poor's 500 (S\&P 500) stock market index.
+Instead, for the websites, we extract from the Alexa ranking~\footnote{Data retrieved 2022-04-26} the name of the top-ranked 200 websites.
 Using in conjunction these two lists, we find 4,638 tokens of this category in BSC and only 95 in Ethereum.
 The companies and websites that are present the most are Pornhub (1,023), Spacex(419), Onlyfans (398), Oracle (319), and Amazon (270).